dwrobel/flatcam/README.md

 - made sure that the timeout parameter used by some Tcl Commands is seen as an integer in all cases
 - minor changes in Paint Tool
+- minor changes in GUI (Save locations in Menu -> File) and the key shortcuts

 9.04.2020